frapeil/twitch-drops-lurker/README.md

 # twitch-drops-lurker

-To export localStorage.json: run on console `copy(Object.entries(localStorage))`
+To export localStorage.json: run on console in twitch.tv `copy(Object.entries(localStorage))`

-To export cookies.json: export using the extension EditThisCookie
+To export cookies.json: export using the extension EditThisCookie in twitch.tv

+`npm i puppeteer`

+`npm install`